-The education system in the Russian Federation (RF) is regulated by the Constitution of the RF (1993), the Law on Education in the RF (adopted in 2012 and enacted in 2013) and the State Programme “Development of Education” for years 2013-2020.
+The education system in the Russian Federation (RF) is regulated by the Constitution of the RF (1993), the Law on Education in the RF (adopted in 2012 and enacted in 2013) and the Federal Programme “Development of Education” for years 2018-2025.
 The key principles governing the education system are universal access, quality and personal development.
 The governance of the HE system is executed on three levels: federal, regional and municipal.
-The Ministry of Education and Science - the key federal authority - is responsible for setting education standards and for policy-making, including the financial policy and the legal regulation of the system of higher professional and vocational education.
-The HE policy is implemented by the regional education administrations and HEIs that have significant autonomy and can adopt their own regulations and regional parliaments can adopt regional education legislation.
-On the institutional level, the head of a HEI is the rector who is elected for five years term and has a number of deputy/vice-rectors responsible for specific activities and operational issues.
+The Ministry of Science and Higher Education - the key federal authority - is responsible for setting education standards and for policy-making, including the financial policy and the legal regulation of the system of higher education.
+The HE policy is implemented by the regional education administrations and HEIs that have significant autonomy and can adopt their own regulations.
+The regional law-making authorities can adopt regional education legislation.
+On the institutional level, the Rector, who normally serves for five years and is eligible for reappointment for another five- year term, is the chief academic and administrative officer of the University and has a number of deputy/vice-rectors responsible for specific activities and operational issues.

 All HEIs in Russia fall under the following categories: public federal universities, national research universities, flagship public regional universities, branches of the public federal and national research universities, other public universities, private universities.
-The two-cycle system, compatible with the Bologna requirements, has been mandatory since 2011 with the exception of traditional specialist curricula in a number of subject areas.
-The third-cycle programmes have been institutionalized in Russia only recently.
+The two-cycle system (Bachelor and Master) compatible with the Bologna requirements has been mandatory since 2011 with the exception of a number of specialized areas where professional degrees are awarded.
+The third-cycle study programmes have been institutionalized in Russia only recently.
 Under the Law on Education, doctoral studies (aspirantura) are recognized as a separate cycle.
-Programmes of the three cycles are developed in line with state HE standards.
-With the emergence of occupational standards, all curricula must align with them.
+Study programmes and curricula of all three cycles are developed in line with the state HE standards.
+With the emergence and systematic implementation of occupational standards in 2013, all curricula must align with them.
 Respective methodological recommendations were prepared by the National Qualifications Council and approved by the Ministry of Education and Science in early 2015.
-The update dates to spring 2017.
+They were updated in spring 2017.

 HEIs deliver Bachelor, Master, and Doctoral programmes (as well as traditional one-cycle HE programmes (specialist), leading to Bachelor, Master, candidate of sciences degrees and specialist qualifications, respectively.
-The duration of the programmes is: four years for Bachelor, two years for Master, three (four for certain subject areas) years for full-time doctoral programmes, and five/six years for one-cycle traditional programmes, depending on the area of training.
+The duration of the programmes is: four years for Bachelor, two years for Master, three (four for certain subject areas) years for full-time doctoral programmes, and five/six years for one-cycle professional programmes, depending on the area of training.
 A standard programme/course includes lectures, seminars, students’ independent work, laboratory work and industry placements/workplace training/work based learning (practical training periods).
 Curricula for all cycles comprise a mandatory part and electives.
 The mandatory part comprises 50% for bachelor programmes, and 70% - for specialist programmes and 15% for master programmes.
-Curriculum development is regulated by the federal HE standards that set requirements to the competences to be developed, to the structure of the programme, learning environment and teacher qualifications.
-Admission to bachelor and specialist programmes is competition-based and contingent on the results of the Uniform State Examination (USE) recognized as entrance examination results, and/or on results of admission tests administered by HEIs independently.
-Admission to master programmes is competition-based and contingent on the results of admission tests administered by HEIs independently.
+Curriculum development is regulated by the federal HE standards that set requirements for the competences to be developed, for the structure of the programme, learning environment and teacher qualifications.
+Admission to bachelor and specialist programmes is competition-based and dependent on the results of the Unified State Examination (USE) recognized as entrance examination results, and/or on results of admission tests administered by HEIs independently.
+Admission to master programmes is competition-based and dependent on the results of admission tests administered by HEIs independently.

-The expected outcomes include: enhanced qualifications of teachers and improved attractiveness of the teaching profession; enhanced efficiency of using the state budgetary funds under new financial mechanisms; reduced gap between the demand and supply of skills for key areas of economic and industrial innovative development; increased number of RF universities in the first 500 top world universities; diversified opportunities for lifelong learning.
-The Programme’s objectives include implementation of structural and technological innovations in VET and HE, development of up-to-date content and methodology of teaching and learning, establishment of an infrastructure for training and upskilling the work force for the economy and of a up-to-date system of QA in VET and HE.
+The expected outcomes include: enhanced qualifications of teachers and improved attractiveness of the teaching profession; enhanced efficiency of using the state budgetary funds under the new financial mechanisms; reduced gap between the demand and supply of skills for key areas of economic and industrial innovative development; increased number of RF universities in the first 500 top world ranking universities; diversified opportunities for lifelong learning.
+The State Programme’s objectives include implementation of structural and technological innovations in VET and HE, development of up-to-date content and methodology of teaching and learning, establishment of an infrastructure for training and upskilling the work force for the economy and of a up-to-date system of QA in VET and HE.
 Under the Programme, it is envisaged to provide subsidies from the federal budget to RF regions to enhance quality and competitiveness of education, dissemination of the new models of accessible learning environment, structural, content and technological innovations.
-In implementation of the above, under the aegis of the National Council for Qualifications Development, basic principles have been developed and approved on the independent accreditation of HE curricula.
+In implementation of the above, under the aegis of the National Council for Qualifications Development, basic principles have been developed and approved on the independent accreditation of HE curricula, which were established in Federal Law on Independent Qualification Assessment in 2016.
 Also the legal framework has improved (new competence-based education standards have been adopted and are currently updated); practical orientation of programmes and the development of networks have enhanced based on systemic university-enterprise cooperation and of the internationalization processes in HE.

 Due to the above, further integration in the EHEA, including the use of Bologna instruments has been achieved.
-These factors will be conducive to fostering joint curricula with foreign universities and to meeting the needs of diversified target groups by using up-to-date technologies, such as MOOC and Open Educational Resources.
-The key drivers of the reform process are universities and labour market actors as well as the MoE that accumulates the incoming signals and turns them into regulatory documents.
-Major national reforms in HE include updating of HE curricula and education standards based on OS, adoption of the Federal State Target Programme of Education Development and of the Government Program of Education Development, start of the development of occupational standards; adoption of a new generation of HE standards.
+These factors will be conducive to fostering joint curricula with foreign universities and to meeting the needs of diversified target groups by using up-to-date technologies, such as MOOCs and Open Educational Resources.
+The key drivers of the reform process are universities and labour market actors as well as the Ministry of Science and HE, which accumulates the incoming signals and turns them into regulatory documents.
+Major national reforms in HE include updating of the HE curricula and education standards based on the permanently increased set of occupational standards, adoption of the project approach for State Programme of Education Development 2018-2025, process of adoption of the fourth generation of HE standards.

 The impact of the Tempus Programme on higher education development in Russia